-Frankly, Audrey had a thankless job–she tried to put the application system in a good light, but I’m not sure she even believed what she was saying.
-A forced smile, admissions that it’s in “Version 1.0” (although it’s really in beta) and that there are things they just don’t know or have control of, along with reliance on talking points, did nothing to justify the existence of this misbegotten thing to me.
+Frankly, Audrey had a thankless job-she tried to put the application system in a good light, but I’m not sure she even believed what she was saying.
+A forced smile, admissions that it’s in “Version 1.0” (although it’s really is in beta) t’d that there are things they just don’t know or have control of, along with reliance on talking points, did nothing to justify the existence of this misbegotten thing to me.
 Worse, it feels disrespectful to blithely tout the wonderfulness of something so significant without engaging in a real discussion about it.
-I felt as though I were being treated like a child slightly slow on the uptake.
+I felt as though I were being trerated like a child slightly slow on the uptake.
 (We only had an hour, but still…Has anyone heard anything substantial from any of the Coalition’s leaders, say, Jim Nondorf at the University of Chicago?
 If so, I’d love to hear about it.)

 Someone needs to answer these questions, and soon: